cloudmaster2010/openstack/README.md

 # openstack
-This page is to share the OpenStack pieces of knowledge with people interested in the OpenStack Platform.
+This page is to share OpenStack knowledge with people interested in the OpenStack Platform.